VsTimf/skey/README.md

-Simple library for handling buttons (keys) in STM32
+Simple library for handling buttons (keys) in STM32.

+Read skey_config.hpp for "How to use" instructions".